 Thank God for Andy’s quick thinking & immediate action or I’m not sure what would have happened!

-And it was all so surreal as there were no other people around us on the cafeteria at the time.
+And it was all so surreal as there were no other people around us in the cafeteria at the time.

 We cleaned up & returned to work as if nothing happened!

-About a half an hour later, I said to myself, “Screw that!” & I sent out a general e-mail, briefing recapping that Andy had just saved Wil’s life downstairs & praised him for his quick thinking & responsiveness.
+About 15 mins later, after contemplating how Andy & Wil would feel about it, I said to myself, “Screw that!” & I sent out a general e-mail across the site, briefing recapping that Andy had just saved Wil’s life & praised him for his quick thinking & responsiveness.

 I know most people are familiar with the expression of “save a head” when referring to a business’s budget, but this time, it was an entirely different matter!